epongpipat/ppi/README.md

-# `ppi`: Psychophysiological Interaction (PPI)
+# `ppi` : Psychophysiological Interaction (PPI)

 A package to "easily" perform PPI analyses for task fMRI.

 Note: This package is still being developed and will likely change a lot.
-Use cautiously.
+Please use cautiously.

 ## Data Wrangling
 1. `create_hrf()` - Creates the hemodynamic response function (HRF) time series